-As described below in Section 6.20, the ACIS focal plane temperature is sensitive to the solar pitch angle, as well as Earthshine into the ACIS radiator field of view (more important near perigee), and heating from ACIS electronics.
+As described below in Section 6.20, the ACIS focal plane temperature is sensitive to the solar pitch angle, as well as Earthshine into the ACIS radiator field of view (more important near perigee) and heating from ACIS electronics.
 Increased focal plane temperatures result in higher CTI on the ACIS CCDs, and hence poorer energy resolution.
 Figure 6.16 shows the FWHM of the Mn-K $\alpha$ and Al-K $\alpha$ lines as a function of row number (CHIPY) for several different focal plane temperatures.
 As in Figure 6.15, the energy resolution degrades with increasing CHIPY, but overall the energy resolution is worse at all CHIPY with increasing focal plane temperature.
-A temperature-dependent CTI correction, especially for higher focal plane temperatures, is currently in work, though not yet available.
+Updated temperature-dependent CTI correction products were released for all four ACIS-I chips and the S2 and S3 chips in CALDB 4.11 (December 2023).
+The updated CALDB products were calibrated using data taken with focal plane temperatures up to -105 °C. Applying the updated temperature-dependent CTI correction products required some software changes, which were released in CIAO 4.16 (December 2023).